sfeucht/annotation_evaluation/README.md

 I) annotation_key provides an example document-level annotation and breaks down what each number means.
 II) annotator_profiles provides demographic information about the annotators that worked on this project.
-III) info.csv lists every annotated document's ID, the date it was annotated, what type of document it is (human, grover, or davinci), what website it comes from, and who it was annotated by.
+III) document_metadata.csv lists every annotated document's ID, the date it was annotated, what type of document it is (human, grover, or davinci), what website it comes from, and who it was annotated by.

 Files beginning with 2. contain code for the analyses performed on the data collected from the annotated documents.